A Classification Theorem for Steady Euler Flows: Moving Plane Arguments and the Proof of the Main Theorem

 \subsection{The Unextendable Case}

 This is the case where $F(s)$ is \emph{not} analytic in $s$ at $0$.
 As mentioned in Lemma \ref{lemma: Puisuex expression quadratic}, $\psi$ must be non-negative in $\Omega_{\Gamma}$, since otherwise there would be infinitely many points where $\psi=0$ in $\Omega_{\Gamma}$.
 Without loss of generality, by scaling and multiplication by a constant factor, we assume that $\displaystyle \max_{\Omega_{\Gamma}}\psi =1$.
 Analogously as in the proof of Proposition \ref{prop: rigidity in degenate case}, the condition that $\psi$ does not have a non-isolated critical point in $\Omega_{\Gamma}$ implies that $F$ is analytic in $(0,1)$.
-Our goal in this section is to prove the following proposition: \begin{proposition} Let $\Omega_{\Gamma}$ be a simply connected analytic domain, $\psi$ be a non-negative analytic function in $\overline{\Omega_{\Gamma}}$.
-Assume $F\in C([0,1])$ is analytic on $(0,1).$ If $F$ is not analytic at $0$ and $\psi$ satisfies the over-determined elliptic equation \eqref{SemilinearEllipticFinal}, then $\Omega_{\Gamma}$ is a ball and $\psi$ is radial. \end{proposition} \begin{remark} Without a loss of generality, we may assume $F(0)=1,$ since the case $F(0)=0$ is already covered by Proposition \ref{prop: rigidity in degenate case}. \end{remark} For the proof of Proposition \ref{prop:rigidity quadratic}, it suffices to prove that $\psi$ is even symmetric to all directions $e\in \mathbb{S}^1$.
+Our goal in this subsection is to prove the following proposition. \begin{proposition} Let $\Omega_{\Gamma}$ be a simply connected analytic domain, and $\psi$ be a non-negative analytic function in $\overline{\Omega_{\Gamma}}$.
+Assume $F\in C([0,1])$ is analytic on $(0,1).$ If $F$ is not analytic at $0$ and $\psi$ satisfies the over-determined problem \eqref{SemilinearEllipticFinal} for elliptic equation, then $\Omega_{\Gamma}$ is a ball and $\psi$ is radial. \end{proposition} \begin{remark} Without loss of generality, we may assume $F(0)=1,$ since the case $F(0)=0$ has already been covered by Proposition \ref{prop: rigidity in degenate case}. \end{remark} For the proof of Proposition \ref{prop:rigidity quadratic}, it suffices to prove that $\psi$ is even symmetric to all directions $e\in \mathbb{S}^1$.
 Without loss of generality, by rotation, we need only to prove the symmetry with respect to $e=(1,0)$.
-We will use the moving plane method to show that $\psi$ is even symmetric to $(1,0)$.
+The key is to use the moving plane method to show that $\psi$ is even symmetric to $(1,0)$.
 We start with a series of lemmas concerning the regularity of $F$ and the critical set of $\psi$.
 First, either $F$ is analytic at $1$ or $F$ is not smooth and admits a Puiseux expression near $1$. \begin{lemma} When the maxima of $\psi$ are critical points of degree $2k_0,$ for some $k_0\geq 1,$ $F(s)$ admits the following \emph{convergent} expansion, for $0\leq 1-s\ll 1$,

 \end{lemma}

 \begin{remark} The sign condition $a_{k_0-1}<0$ will play an important role in the moving plane argument. \end{remark}